Castro19/authorization-and-authentication/docs/README.md

 - The solution to this problem is trust React's default escaping to handle user input and get rid of the `dangerouslySetInnerHTML` in my JSX.
 - Another solution is to never trust user input and verify that I am sanitizing all user input before I store it into my database.

+### XSS Attack to echo JWT

+- An interesting idea would be to use XSS to see if the attacker could echo back the JWT from the victim's account
+- By doing this, the attacker could then impersonate the victim and everyone else who is also a viewer of the attacker's secret containing the malicious script.
+- I was not able to implement this in time, however, I do want to try this once Summer begins to test out how an actual malicious script could be implemented to prevent this in future web apps I build.

 ## Conclusion

 - Throughout this project I learned many useful security practices that I will continue to use as I develop web applications.